 Eugene Raikhel

-Eugene Raikhel Office: Rosenwald 318C Phone: Email Interests:
+Eugene Raikhel Office: Rosenwald 318C Email Interests:

 Teaching

 I teach a range of undergraduate and graduate courses on the anthropology of medicine, psychiatry, mental illness, and subjectivity.
 Previous versions of my course syllabi are available below.
+I also serve as Faculty Chair for the Health and Society Minor at the University of Chicago.

 Courses